abishekbalaji97/DHCS_Providers_Webapp/README.md

 user  = username
 password = password

-## Issues that persist with this app and other developments planned are summarized with GitHub Issues
+## Issues that persist with this app and other components that are planned to be developed are summarized with GitHub Issues